The Importance of Early Diagnosis of CF

 What to Do When Newborn Screening Results Are Positive for CF

-A positive newborn screening result tells you that your baby might have CF and that further testing through a sweat test is required in order to rule out or diagnose CF.
+A positive newborn screening result tells you that your baby might have CF and that further testing through a

 The sweat test will measure how much salt is in your baby's sweat.
 This test is the only way to diagnose CF, although other forms of testing can help confirm or inform the diagnosis if the sweat test results are inconclusive.